jbonill4/LaTeX-Tutorial/README.md

 ### Sections ###

+– Subsections

 ### Body Text: Paragraphs and Content ###
 ### Tables ###

+– table and tabular environments

+– Symbols: l, c, r, \hline, \\ and |

+– How to enter content
 ### Figures ###

 ### Mathematical Formulas ###
 ### How to: Acknowledgements ###